-- Saint Kitts and Nevis – Visa required
+- Saint Kitts and Nevis – eTA required (if you have previous canada visa or US non immigrant visa)

 You have to apply for Canadian visa at any embassy where you live with these passports.
 It is possible apply online for a visitor visa (6 months) to travel to Canada or submit a paper application either in person, by mail or courier to any Visa Application Centre (VAC), including the VAC in Port of Spain, Trinidad and Tobago.
 Visa applications will be processed at the Canadian visa office in Port of Spain, Trinidad and Tobago, where current processing times for visitor visas is well within Citizenship and Immigration Canada’s service standard of 14 days.